Minahil-Rauf/DSA-Project/README.md

 # Search Engine

 This project consists of several Python scripts that preprocess text data, perform forward indexing, and generate inverted indexes.
-It also includes a lexicon for efficient text retrieval.
+It also includes various JSON files for efficient text retrieval and indexing, as well as a barrels.py script for barrel-related processing.

 ## Files Included: